 Press tours are for individual writers.
 Although Bardstown does not have a transportation budget, the community will roll out the red carpet once you’ve arrived.
-Dawn Przystal, Bardstown-Nelson County Tourism Director, will make the arrangements and create your itinerary based on your editorial interests and needs.
+Mike Mangeot, Bardstown-Nelson County Tourism Executive Director, will make the arrangements and create your itinerary based on your editorial interests and needs.

-Depending on your travel dates, Dawn (or another associate) will be your escort to make sure you get from point A to point B. However, if you explore at your own pace, Dawn will meet up with you at designated points.
+Depending on your travel dates, Mike (or another associate) will be your escort to make sure you get from point A to point B. However, if you explore at your own pace, Mike will meet up with you at designated points.

 Historic Downtown Bardstown